-In this digital age we live in, it’s no surprise that we are spending more and more time in front of devices and screens that produce blue light, also known as a visible, high-energy lightwave.
+In this digital age we live in, it’s no surprise that we are spending more and more time in front of devices and screens that produce blue light.
 Not only do we expose ourselves to blue light for work and school, but if you factor in time watching TV or playing video games, our exposure is astronomical.

 Here are 10 of the many ways that blue light can affect you:

 Most UV rays can’t reach your retina due to the many structures protecting your eyes.
 Blue light, however, still manages to make its way through the necessary tissues to the cornea.
 This can impact your cornea over time, leading to a variety of eye health issues.

 #2 Blue light can impact your sleep habits.